KIIS Network: History

-In December 2014, it was announced that Fairfax Media will merge with the Macquarie Radio Network and sell 96FM Perth to ARN.
+In December 2014, it was announced that Fairfax Media would merge with the Macquarie Radio Network and sell 96FM Perth to ARN.
 In January 2015, 96FM joined the KIIS Network.

 In January 2022, it was announced that Brisbane's 97.3FM would rebrand to KIIS 97.3, following the acquisition of Grant Broadcasters by ARN.

+In January 2026, Adelaide's Mix 102.3 will be rebranded to KIIS 102.3, and 96FM will leave the KIIS Network to join the Gold Network.
+KIIS DAB+ is to launch in Perth as a replacement.

 Stations

-As of 28 January 2022, the KIIS Network consists of fourteen radio stations.
+In January 2026, the KIIS Network will consist of thirteen radio stations.

 Mix 106.3 Canberra is a joint-venture with Southern Cross Austereo and programmed as part of the Triple M network.
-However, it does air some networked programming from joint venture partner ARN (The Christian O'Connell Show from Gold 104.3 Melbourne and Jonesy & Amanda from 101.7 WSFM Sydney).
+However, it does air some networked programming from joint venture partner ARN (The Christian O'Connell Show from Gold 104.3 Melbourne and Jonesy & Amanda from Gold 101.7 Sydney).